Future study

 Using your VET or TAFE qualifications

-If you've successfully completed a VET or TAFE Certificate IV (or higher), you can use this to gain entry to most undergraduate degrees at CDU.
+If you've successfully completed a VET or TAFE Certificate IV (or higher), you can use this to gain entry to most undergraduate degrees at CDU

 Alternatively, you can start your tertiary study journey with a VET or TAFE qualification to get a 'taste' of your chosen subject.
 You can decide later whether to continue with an Undergraduate degree and if you do, you'll already have a solid understanding of the key principles in your field of study.
-Explore VET or TAFE courses at CDU.
+Explore VET or TAFE courses at CDU

-Sit a Special Tertiary Admission Test
+Sit a Skills for Tertiary Admissions Test

 The exam will assess the skills and knowledge that you're likely to need in tertiary studies.
 For example, you may be required to read and think about a prose passage, interpret a graph, use basic mathematical relationships or make inferences from a table of data.